 - Do we just exploit the Earth's wealth

 - For greater 'economic growth'

 - For a wealthy few

-- What will be left for our children?
+- What is left for our children?

 - What happens to the ecosystems we depend on?

+- Moral Issue

-- How do we pay for the damage we are doing?
+- Don't we need to co-operate with the Earth?

+- Shift in understanding and mind-set needed